Mohana223/FUTURE_FS_01/Task4/README.md

 ---

-## 💡 Future Enhancements
+## Future Enhancements

 - Add difficulty levels (Easy/Medium/Hard)
 - Sound effects and timer
 - Save high scores locally

 ---

+## License

+This project is licensed under the MIT License - feel free to use and modify!

+---

 ## Author

 **Mohana Priya.
 K**
-_Intern @ FutureInterns_

----

-## 📜 License

-This project is licensed under the MIT License - feel free to use and modify!